wiiu-env/SwipSwapMe/README.md

         - Displays notifications when swapping the screens or changing the audio mode.
     - Swap screens: (Default is false)
         - Swaps the TV and GamePad screen when set to true.
+    - Screen mode: (Default is "Normal")
+        - Sets the screen mode.
+See "Screen modes" for more details.
     - Audio mode: (Default is "Sound matches screen")
         - Sets the audio mode.
 See "Audio modes" for more details.
 - **Button combos**